Athletic Facilities, NCAA Programs

 All vehicles parked on campus must have a valid Texas Tech ePermit.
 Students living off campus may purchase a permit for a commuter parking lot or garage that is valid weekdays from 7:30 a.m. to 5:30 p.m.
 Students living on campus may purchase a permit for their residence hall parking lot that is valid 24 hours a day, seven days a week.
 Permits are available on a first-come, first-served basis.
 Transportation and Parking Services uses license-plate recognition to monitor campus parking, so students receive no physical permits.

 By using “My Parking Account” on the Transportation and Parking Services website (www.parking.ttu.edu), viewers can access and update account information, register motor vehicles and bicycles, purchase a permit, and explore other ways to simplify their on-campus parking experience.
 The website also provides maps, citation appeals procedures, traffic and parking regulations, and other useful information.

-A free on-campus Motorist Assistance Program is available 24 hours a day for anyone who runs out of gas, needs a battery boost or a car door unlocked, or has a flat tire on campus.
+A free on-campus Motorist Assistance Program is available 24 hours a day for anyone who runs out of gas, needs a battery boost, needs a car door unlocked, or has a flat tire on campus.
 Call 742.6277 (MAPP).
-Other programs, events, and citation dismissal opportunities available to students are detailed online.
+TPS also offers Raider Ride, a nighttime, on-demand shuttle service.
+Shuttles run from 6 p.m. to 2:45 a.m., and students request a ride through the TapRide app.
+The ride is free if the start or end points are on the TTU campus.
+Details and other programs, events, and citation dismissal opportunities available to students are detailed online.